 If you are using a spray bottle, get a clean spray bottle that has not been previously used for other chemicals.
 Vinegar is an acid, and it could react with chemical traces that remain in a used spray bottle.
 Mix the vinegar and water in a spray bottle, and apply the mixture directly to your pet's coat.
 Finish by working it in with your hands, Allow the solution to dry; do not wash it off.

 After 20 minutes, you can use a flea comb to brush out any fleas.

 Repeat every couple days to maintain the effectiveness.
-You can also spray bedding, carpets, and furnishings with the vinegar spray.
+You can also spray bedding, carpets, and furnishings as a preventative measure.